Updated on: May 20, 2026

 - Password manager.

-The built-in password manager is much more limited, but it fulfills all the basic password management functions most users need, including generating complex passwords, saving them all in a private virtual vault, and auto-filling them on appropriate websites.
-However, there’s one major flaw: it’s not available on mobile.
-If you need a password manager on every device, Norton is a much better option (or you can check out our list of the best standalone password managers).
+The password manager, Total Password, fulfills all the basic functions most users need, including generating complex passwords, saving them all in a private virtual vault, and auto-filling them on appropriate websites.
+It also offers 2FA and a cool remote logout function called Secure Me.
+However, it doesn’t quite compare with the best standalone password managers.

 Bottom Line:

-TotalAV is an easy-to-use antivirus with a decent free plan and a 30-day money-back guarantee on paid plans.
-It performed near perfectly in my malware tests, it has the best antivirus-bundled VPN on the market, and it comes with other extras like a password manager and system optimization tools.
+TotalAV is an easy-to-use antivirus with a 7-day free trial and a 30-day money-back guarantee on paid plans.
+It performed near perfectly in my malware tests, has the best antivirus-bundled VPN on the market, and comes with other extras like a password manager and system optimization tools.

 Read the full TotalAV review >

-4. Intego — Best Antivirus for Mac Users With a 30-Day Free Trial
+4. McAfee — Full-Featured Antivirus With a 30-Day Free Trial

 - Parental controls.